 - 1. Review and evaluate support facility efficiency, economy and sustainability - 2.
 Provide support facilities through new construction, renovation or adaptive re-use and identify buildings for demolition where it is cost prohibitive to renovate or re-use and does not impact the historical integrity of the institution. - 3.
 Incorporate and integrate technology in campus facility planning and construction - 4.
 Maintain support facilities at an acceptable level-of-service - 5.
-Pursue all funds and resources to implement stated Goal, Objectives and Policies have to be scrutinized and balanced against rising costs and funding limitations, constraints, and opportunities.
+Pursue all funds and resources to implement stated Goal, Objectives and Policies

+FAMU 2020-2030 Master Plan Update Final Master Plan Support Facilities Element Clearly, the increasing demand for innovative technologies to maintain University competitiveness will have to be scrutinized and balanced against rising costs and funding limitations, constraints, and opportunities.
 IT rationalization, consortium connectivity services, elastic and scalable IT systems, virtualization and Voice over Internet Protocol (VoIP) services, alignment with vendor warranties, data center energy efficiency, transformation of traditional computer labs and mobile apps are all strategies to "stay current and on budget" (Source: College Planning & Management, 'Done Doing More With Less?', May 2011) as technology is incorporated and integrated into campus facility planning and construction.